olehsekirkin/Heart-Failure-Prediction/README.md

 During this first phase of the project I will be performing several data cleaning queries through MySQL, addressing missing values, outliers and inconsistencies.
 Now that the data is ready I will enhance the dataset with the creation of new features that will further improve the model and finally create a pipeline that connects this new dataset to Python so I can perform an EDA (Exploratory Data Analysis) to uncover patterns and relationships.

 Analyzing the dataset through visualization will help uncover patterns, trends, and correlations among the features.
-This step is critical for understanding the factores that contribute most significantly to heart failure mortality.
+This step is critical for understanding the factors that contribute most significantly to heart failure mortality.

 ### Part 2: Machine Learning Model Development